Moses Williams (Medal of Honor): Theories on the origination of the name Buffalo Soldiers

-Appearance: Coats worn by Buffalo Soldiers called “Buffalo Robe” see photo from Smithsonian below.
+Appearance: Coats worn by Buffalo Soldiers called “Buffalo Robe” see photo from Smithsonian below. (although these coats were also worn by white Soldiers in the period, not just African Americans).

 Coats worn by the 9th U.S. Cavalry Army know are the Buffalo soldiers.
 The coats were made from American bison from 1869, and on.
 It became a large part of their uniform due to the fact that there were few winter supplies.
 Many soldiers independently acquired buffalo robes to stay warm.
 “Buffalo Soldiers.”